-14.1 Missing Data and Imputation
+14.1 Imputation: Filling in Missing Values

 Imputation means that we impute or fill in the missing values, given the observed variables.
 We have already seen an instance of imputation: supervised learning.
 We can think of the targets as the commonly unobserved variables that we need to infer, given the other variables (features).
 This is a very specific missing data setting, in the sense that we have assumed that these variables are not missing during training, and only that single variable is missing in deployment.